India's BJP puts 'no first use' nuclear policy in doubt

 But Richard Boucher, who was the U.S. assistant secretary of state for South and Central Asia when the United States negotiated the Indian civil nuclear deal, said scrapping the no first strike policy would "not (be) a smart move" by the BJP.

 "What does it do for India?
-Nothing really, although it would introduce a small, probably destabilizing, element in the calculations of nuclear adversaries.
+Nothing really, although it would introduce a small, probably destabilising, element in the calculations of nuclear adversaries.

 "In fact, the threats to India - terrorist groups and conventional border disputes - can't be dealt with by nuclear threats.
 India's nuclear strategy ain't broke, so don't fix it."